 Perhaps Alan Slightom, one of Bob's fellow Scoutmasters, put it best: "Doc was a great man and a good friend.
 Troop 499 has lost a true leader and a maker of men."

-To send flowers to Dr. Carl "Bob" Robert Kohlmann DDS' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Carl "Bob" Robert Kohlmann DDS, please visit our floral store.